helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

 **
 **

-## Section 9.9: NMR of phosphorylated compounds
+##  9.9: NMR of phosphorylated compounds

 Because so many biological molecules contain phosphoryl groups, it is worthwhile to look at how scientists use NMR to determine the structure